Strforexc/dotfiles/README.md

 something else
-- if you don'not good with vim , you can read about https://vimhelp.org/builtin.txt.html
+- if you don'not good with vim , you can read about https://vimhelp.org/builtin.txt.html or https://yianwillis.github.io/vimcdoc/doc/builtin.html
 - use "verbose nmap [ins]" can find the ins map